-GATE 2026 Official Notification – Your Complete Guide to Dates, Eligibility, Fees & More
+GATE 2026 Official Notification – Complete Guide to Dates, Eligibility, Fees & More

 Cartoon-style illustration of two confident Indian candidates in semi-formal attire holding books, standing in front of a modern building with GATE 2026 Notification title and Apply Now button.